openacid/openacid.github.io/_src/raft-io-order/2025-10-04-raft-io-order-fix.md

 }
 ```

-By checking `hard_term` instead of `soft_term`, we correctly detect when the term IO is still in flight and wait for it to complete.
+By checking `persisted_term` instead of `current_term`, we correctly detect when the term IO is still in flight and wait for it to complete.

 **Caveat**: This approach might submit multiple `save_term(T)` IOs for the same term T (if multiple AppendEntries arrive in quick succession).
 You'll need to handle this carefully—either make the IO layer idempotent or add deduplication logic.

 ## How Production Systems Solve This

 Here's the interesting part: most mature Raft implementations don't actually support IO reordering.
 Instead, they eliminate the problem entirely by ensuring save-term and save-entries execute in order.
-This lets them safely check `soft_term` without the bug we just analyzed.
+This lets them safely check `current_term` without the bug we just analyzed.

 Let's look at three different approaches from production systems: